Furthen64/hurkalumo/README.md

 ![working on editor 0.1-alpha ](https://i.imgur.com/cSrYAr7.png)

-# High level wishlist for the future
+# Structural wishlist for the future
 Add some pointer manager, maybe use Boost